BeanGreen247/Low_Latency_osu_Guide/README.md

 My testing method to measure audio latency is the following:

-* edit the osu!.<user>.cfg file and set CustomFrameLimit to an unrealistically high number (such as 10000) to achieve the highest possible refresh rate on main menu
+* edit the osu!.root.cfg file and set CustomFrameLimit to an unrealistically high number (such as 10000) to achieve the highest possible refresh rate on main menu
 * start a microphone recording on Audacity
 * set the system, osu! global and music volume to 100% (or whatever is high enough to hear music decently in your mic)
 * set osu! effects volume to 0%